ths-rwth/smtrat/doc/markdown/developers/validation.md

 By appending the command line parameter `--validation.export-smtlib`, the formulas are stored to an smtlib file (by default `validation.smt2`, can be customized using `--validation.smtlib-filename`).

 Note that all channels of interest need to be activated explicitly with  `--validation.channel channel1 --validation.channel channel2 ...`.
 Furthermore, `--validation.channel path.to` will activate all channels starting with `path.to`, i.e. `path.to.channel1`, `path.to.channel2` etc.

+### Segmentation faults

+Note that the formulas are only written to a file if smtrat terminates without an segmentation fault.
+If there is an assertion failing, set `DEVELOPER=OFF` in cmake.